grodansparadis/vscp-doc-spec/vscp_over_binary.md

 Events are retrieved in the same format as for events sent asynchronously.

 This command is used on nodes that does not have asynchronous event support or which have their channel closed.
-On nodes that have asynchronous event support the events will be sent as they arrive and the RETR command is not needed and will always return a positive reply.
+On nodes that have asynchronous event support the events will be sent as they arrive and the RETR command is not needed and will return VSCP_ERROR_UNSUPPORTED.

 ### Argument
 Number of events to retrieve.
 Zero or absent means one event.